samsungsamiio/samsungsami.io/source/sami/api-spec.md

 GET /messages/analytics/histogram
 ~~~

 Returns message aggregates over equal intervals, which can be used to draw a histogram.
+This call generates results on messages that are at least 1 minute old.
 For each `interval`, the sum, minimum, maximum, mean, count and variance of message fields are returned.

 **Available URL query parameters**